shutter-network/rolling-shutter/docs/spec.md

 ### CollatorConfigsList

-The colltator configs list defines the collator for each block height.
+The collator configs list defines the collator for each block height.

 ### EonKeyStorage